 This property is owned by the Antorini Family from Italy.
-This family has an amazing story and history.
-They own one of the world’s 5 oldest family businesses and trace their wine business back to the year 1385 and another 200 years before that in finance.
-That’s more than 6 centuries, or in their case 26 generations of involvement in the wine industry.
-Just think about it!
+The family has a remarkably story and history.
+Their wine business is one of the world’s 10 oldest family businesses; they trace their wine beginnings back to the year 1385 and another 200 years before that in finance.
+That’s more than 6 centuries, or in their case 27 generations of involvement in the wine industry.
 They started their business in Italy 170 years after the Magna Carta was signed in England, during the century of the Black Plague, the Hundred Years War, the beginnings of the Ottoman Empire and the Renaissance.
 Their business was founded before Columbus set sail and about 450 years before wine grapes were even planted in the Napa Valley.

 The Antorini’s focus on the long term and they continuously look to the future, making decisions that will influence future generations, decades down the line.
 They respect their long tradition yet are open to new innovation in the industry.
 Matriarch Piero Antorini was encouraged by his father to look at other wine region’s in the 1960’s.
 In 1966 he came to Napa and met with Robert Mondavi and after looking at the local terroir decided someday he would have property in the region.
 In 1985 in partnership with Bollinger and Whitbread (well established companies), Piero acquired this Napa estate.

 Wine grapes were growing on the property before prohibition but by in large the property was undeveloped.
 It was however a stop on the old stagecoach line (still marked today).
 Grapes were planted and for 15 years the property was leased to another winery.
 After the lease ended, the Antorini Family bought out the other shareholders and took over the vineyard and winery operations.

 The Antorini’s were able to purchase a 40 acre adjacent vineyard to their large property and plant this to vine while they waited for the 15 year lease to finish.
 As a result they were able to make their own wine before having to wait for the lease to complete.